Overweight and obesity

 "Being from North Carolina, a lot of my favorite home-cooked dishes are, unfortunately, unhealthy," said Janet.
 "Luckily, after being diagnosed with type 2 diabetes, I learned that a few small changes to my favorite recipes allow me to continue eating my favorite Southern recipes."

 The American Heart Association has assembled an online collection of tasty, diabetes-friendly recipes to satisfy your cravings, whether sweet, savory, or somewhere in between.

 Visit the American Heart Association's online Nutrition Center to find out how small changes in your diet can put you and your family on the road to healthier hearts and longer lives.
 Get more diet and shopping tips.

 Regular physical activity

 If you have not been diagnosed with prediabetes or diabetes, note that being physically active for at least 30 minutes a day and losing 7 percent of your body weight (about 5 pounds for a 200-lb. person) can lower your risk of developing diabetes by about half.
 And your risk continues to decrease as you lose even more weight.
 If you have already been diagnosed, physical activity and weight management can still have tremendous benefits in controlling the disease and minimizing the negative health consequences.

-To promote and maintain health, all healthy adults aged 18–65 yr need moderate-intensity aerobic physical activity for a minimum of 30 min on five days each week or vigorous-intensity aerobic activity for a minimum of 20 min on three days each week.
-Also, combinations of moderate- and vigorous intensity activity can be performed to meet this recommendation.
-For example, a person can meet the recommendation by walking briskly for 30 min twice during the week and then jogging for 20 min on two other days.
-Moderate-intensity aerobic activity, which is generally equivalent to a brisk walk and noticeably accelerates the heart rate, can be accumulated toward the 30-min minimum from bouts lasting 10 or more minutes.
+To promote and maintain health, all healthy adults need at least 150 minutes per week of moderate-intensity aerobic physical activity or 75 minutes per week of vigorous-intensity aerobic activity, or an equivalent combination of moderate and vigorous activity.
+For example, you can meet the recommendation by walking briskly for 30 min twice during the week and then jogging for 20 min on two other days.
+Moderate-intensity aerobic activity is generally equivalent to a brisk walk and noticeably raises your heart rate.